This post may contain affiliate links. Please read my disclosure policy.

 - 2 tsp vanilla extract

-- Flake sat for garnishing
+- Flake sat optional for garnishing

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.
 Scroll for macros and MyFitnessPal code.